 Step 1: Cut the Felt

-Using the photo of Sally’s dress at top for reference, cut the felt into interlocking pieces to cover the dress.
+Using the photo of Sally’s dress above for reference, cut the felt into interlocking pieces to cover the dress.
 You can leave spaces in your pattern for the original dress to show through.

 Step 2: Glue or Sew the Pieces on

 Next, glue or sew the pieces on in the appropriate places.
 Be careful if you're using hot glue, because the glue might be a little hot, even through the felt, as you push the pieces down onto the dress.

 This is where that fabric marker comes in!
 Sally has several different patterns on her dress, such as stripes, swirls, criss-crosses, and polka-dots.
 She also has the big X-shaped stitches that hold all the different scraps in her dress together.